Terasuki/amq-scripts/README.md

 ## Ranked Records

 Tracks your results from ranked and writes them in a spreadsheet.
-Additional features are being planned.
+Also provides a window with some additional information.

+To use, simply join a (ranked) room, open the interface once the game starts and check 'Record current game'.
+This is required to send the results to the spreadsheet.

+The script can be used outside of Ranked by commenting out the guard clauses.